-She accepts an offer through StepEx, receiving £20,000 in return for 7.4% of her gross income over 5 years.
+StepEx estimates her income based on her characteristics, and makes her an offer for £20,000 in return for 7.4% of her gross income over 5 years, Jane accepts this offer.

 Jane begins her first job after graduating on Jan.
 1st, 2021, and she begins to share her income as shown in the table below.

 NB: Numerical data has been rounded for simplicity.
 For a more detailed breakdown of repayments and reporting, see the full example

 Total Received £20,000, Total Repayed £26,026, Representative APR 9.0% (variable).

 This product does not have a fixed APR.
 Instead both repayments and the total amount to be repaid is linked to the amount of income earned.
 This means that if you earn more than StepEx estimated, your APR will be higher, and if you earn less than estimated your APR will be lower.
 The table below shows the probability that the APR a representative borrower would actually repay is double, or half the representative average APR.